4 Challenges businesses can solve with beacon usage

 - The most popular customer movement routes

 As you can see, beacons are used not only for sending app users push notifications and motivating them to make purchases.
-Now let’s take several success examples of companies that integrated beacon solutions and highly benefited from that.
+Now let’s take several successful examples of companies that integrated beacon solutions and highly benefited from that.

 Examples of successful beacon usage